Mr. Thomas W. Dortch, Jr., nominated by Fort Valley State University

 Mr. James Joseph (Joe) Edwards Sr., nominated by Gordon State College

 James Joseph (Joe) Edwards, Sr. served forty years on the Gordon State College Foundation Board of Trustees.
 When Joe stepped down from the board as an active trustee to accept emeritus status in 2012 he left a foundation that was approaching a corpus of $10 million with more than 100 endowed scholarship.
 The J. Joel Edwards/United Bank Scholarship (established in 1986) and the Brad Edwards Scholarship (established in 1991) have made education attainable for countless young men and women.
 Other support for Gordon include the support of students in dire need of emergency loans, the professional development of faculty and staff, and the construction of a memorial to honor those who have fought, served and died in wars.

-Mr. Allan Vigil, nominated by Clayton State University
+Mr. Jerry Jennett, nominated by Valdosta State University

 When Felton Jenkins passed away on January 1, 2011, he left a legacy of service to Georgia that will resonate for decades.
 A native of Madison, Georgia, he earned both his undergraduate and law degrees from the University of Georgia and began a distinguished legal career with King & Spalding, which he helped mold into an international legal powerhouse.